The Benefice of North Leightonstone

 About Our Benefice

-North Leightonstone is a Benefice within Ely diocese to the north west of Huntingdon and, at the moment, has no Rector.
-However, Mandy Flaherty, our associate priest (pictured left) has taken up the baton, acting as part-time priest in charge, until the vacancy is filled.
+North Leightonstone is a Benefice within Ely diocese to the north west of Huntingdon has recently appointed its new Priest in Charge.
+We are delighted to announce that the Ravd Mandy Flaherty, who was our associate priest (pictured left), has now officially taken up the baton.

 The Benefice for which Mandy is reponsible is in the northern part of the ecclesiastical hundred of Leightonstone, which was an “Hundred” of Huntingdonshire and was sufficiently old to be mentioned in the Domesday Book.

 Hundreds were formerly used in England and Wales as administrative sub-divisions of geographically larger regions.

 The use of Hundreds to sub-divide areas dates back to Saxon times; the origin of the name is uncertain, but thought to be an area of land equivalent to 100 hides.
 Hides were a somewhat variable measurement, being defined as the amount of land that could support a family and their dependants.
 This vague definition resulted in hides varying greatly; anything between 48 & 120 acres.

 Leightonstone Hundred took its name from the village of Leighton (or Leighton Bromswold), in which a large stone, which still survives, marked where the Moot Court of the Hundred of Leightonstone gathered.